ChuckyT15/OddsFetcher/README.md

 4) Upload .csv file to ChatGPT before asking it
 5) Enjoy!

-Note: you will get 14 pulls a month from one account, so get another API key from another gmail account and switch it when you need another pull
+Note: you will get 14 pulls a month from one account, so get another API key from another gmail account and switch it when you need another pull.
+One pull gives 3 days worth of odds.

 Link to get another account: https://the-odds-api.com/